Skip to main content

 Claude

 My main thinking tool.
 Architecture decisions, component logic, copy iteration, debugging.
-This entire portfolio was built with Claude Code — not just assisted, built.
+This entire portfolio was built with Claude Code.
+Not just assisted, actually built.

 Cursor